 Pregnant women are currently being advised to be vaccinated against Whooping cough as there has been a recent rise in cases and 9 newborn babies have died this year.

 Whooping cough usually starts with a sore throat, runny nose and slight fever and they feel generally tired and unwell, within 2 or 3 days they can develop a cough.
 The cough can come and go but they then start to produce sticky clear phlegm, and have more regular bouts of choking and persistent coughing fits.
-Whooping cough in a really recognisable form can take 2 or 3 weeks to develop.
+In a really recognisable form it can take 2 or 3 weeks to develop.

 The whooping cough causes the sufferer to produce lots of thick and sticky phlegm and this leads to bouts of a horrible choking cough that can last for a couple of minutes and can cause them to vomit and panic as they have difficulty breathing.
 Between the attacks of coughing the sufferer can appear and feel perfectly well, but the choking attacks of coughing can happen as little as twice a day or as many as fifty.